 Do You Have a Shiny Complexion?

 People with naturally oily skin can have a shine, and need to wipe away excess oil throughout the day.
-Conversely, dull, matte skin can be a sign of dryness.
+Dull, matte skin can conversely be a sign of dryness.

 What Happens After Cleansing?

 If your skin feels stripped of moisture and a little scratchy, you may have dry skin and may be using too harsh a cleanser.
-Oily and combination skin types can almost feel the oil coming back quickly, and sensitive skin may be red or painful after rubbing during cleansing.
+Oily and combination skin types can almost feel the oil coming back to the surface, and sensitive skin may be red or painful.

 What Kinds of Blemishes do You Deal With?

-Famously, acne is associated with oily skin that clogs pores easily, but other blemishes can include broken capillaries and rashes, which can be signs of sensitive skin.
+Famously, acne is associated with oily skin that clogs pores easily, but other blemishes can include broken capillaries and rashes, signs of sensitive skin.

 Source High-Quality Skincare Products